Máire MacSwiney Brugha: Married life

 Her husband had a strong political career with her support.
 He was a senator, a TD, and a member of the European Parliament.
 MacSwiney Brugha lead her Fianna Fáil cumann and volunteered with the aid agency Gorta.
-With her husband as Official Opposition Spokesman on Northern Ireland from 1975 to 1977, the couple were very much involved in creating the policy of developing conciliation rather than aimed more at ending partition which they previously had been focused on.
-At the age of 85 and after her sight had failed she dictated her story to her daughter-in-law, Catherine Brugha.
+Her husband was Official Opposition Spokesman on Northern Ireland from 1975 to 1977.
+Through this the couple were involved in creating the policy of developing conciliation rather than ending partition, which they previously had been focused on.
+At the age of 85 and after her sight had failed, she dictated her story to her daughter-in-law, Catherine Brugha.
 History's Daughter: A Memoir from the Only Child of Terence MacSwiney was launched in 2005.
 Her own story was recorded in Irish Life and Lore.
 Her story was also the subject of a radio production.

-Fianna Fáil leader Micheál Martin described her as having made a “strong and valued” contribution to the development of Fianna Fáil while Gerry Adams said she “made her mark” on Irish history.
+Fianna Fáil leader Micheál Martin described her as having made a "strong and valued" contribution to the development of Fianna Fáil while Gerry Adams said she "made her mark" on Irish history.